yoichitgy/EEToolbarCenterButton/README.md

 EEToolbarCenterButton
 =============

 EEToolbarCenterButton is a component to add a featured button to the center of UIToolbar.
-It handles button alignment, and helps you use buttom images whose height is larger than UIToolbar height.
+It handles button alignment, and helps you use button images whose height is larger than UIToolbar height.

 ![Screenshot](https://raw.github.com/el-eleven/EEToolbarCenterButton/master/Images/Screenshot.jpg)